 Otherwise, you won’t be able to change the tire as the lug nuts are quite tight.

-After listing the proper equipment, we'll look at how to jack up a car to change a flat tire.
+After listing the proper tools, we'll look the process of jacking up a car to change a flat tire.
 The steps you need to follow are:

 Step 1: Park Your Car

 First thing’s first, you need to stop your car and then park it somewhere safe before you can attempt to jack it up.
 Make sure to park it somewhere smooth and avoid sloped areas.